kuntoaji/dekyll/README.md

 # Dekyll

 Jekyll theme based on default Jekyll's default style.
 All configurations are under `_config.yml` file.
-Dekyll does not compatible with Github Pages and in the future will re-architecture as gem-based theme.
+By default, Dekyll does not compatible with Github Pages.
+You need to build locally and push to Github repository if you want to use Dekyll with Github Pages.
+In the future Dekyll will re-architecture as gem-based theme.

 ### Demo
 * [KAK Labs](https://www.kaklabs.com)